If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Position yourself with your feet flat on the floor, chest up, and low-back arch exaggerated.

-This cable back workout will primarily target the back, you will also notice a fair amount of bicep and middle back activation.
+It will primarily target the back, you will also notice a fair amount of bicep and middle back activation.

-The back is a muscle group that requires a fair amount of variation.
-So, experiment with several different angles and hand positions to maximize your back muscle growth.
+The back is a muscle group that requires some variation.
+So, to maximize back muscle growth, experiment with several different angles and hand positions.

 How To Do

 - Attach a V handle to the high pulley of a lat-pulldown station.
-Grab the handles with your palms facing each other and position yourself on the seat with your knees under the pads.

 - Keep your upper back straight, pull the V handle down and bring it up to the chest.
-As you pull down, squeeze your shoulder blades together and feel back muscles contracting.

-- Perform this movement using your upper back and use the arms merely as a lever between handle and lats.
+- Perform this movement using your upper back and use the arms merely as a lever between the handle and lats.

-- Now release the bar with controlled motion and stretch your lats as much as possible.
+- Now, release the bar with controlled motion and stretch your lats as much as possible.

-7. Straight Arm Rope Pull Down
+7. Straight Arm Rope Pulldown

 How To Do

-- Attach a cable at the highest point at one end of a cable frame and grasp the rope with a neutral grip (palms facing).
+- Attach a cable at the highest point at one end of a cable frame.

-- Hold the contraction for a moment, then slowly return the bar all the way back to the starting position.
+- Then, slowly return the bar back to the starting position.

 8. Incline Straight Arm Pulldown

-It’s highly recommended to include the incline straight-arm pull-down in your cable back workout routine for maximum growth and strength development.
+Itโs highly recommended to include the incline straight-arm pull-down in your cable back workout routine for maximum growth and strength development.

 It is a very effective cable exercise for building muscle and strength in the back.